 Availability of these surgeries (except for genital surgery) will depend upon the surgical expertise and capacity within your DHB and the clinical priority given to your surgery.

-Only DHB specialists can apply for High Cost Treatment Pool funding.
-Applications for gender affirming genital surgery are generally made by the DHB specialist who has been providing transgender health care for a person.
+Referrals for gender affirming genital surgery are generally made by the DHB specialist who has been providing transgender health care for a person.
 This is normally an endocrinologist or a sexual health physician.
+In some cases a DHB may have an agreed process where a referral from a general practitioner with special expertise in transgender care can be accepted.

-If you wish to access this surgery you should discuss this with your DHB specialist.
+If you wish to be considered for this surgery you should discuss this with your transgender care specialist.
 If you are not currently under the care of a specialist, then you should discuss this with your GP, who can make a referral to an appropriate specialist.

 Counselling and mental health services